-REMOTE CONTROL CONNECTIONS.
-A small four place terminal block, for remote control connections, is mounted in the control box of remote control models.
-To provide for remote control of starting and stopping, connect the remote control switch to this terminal block, Fig. 11.
+REMOTE CONTROL CONNECTIONS. - A small four place terminal block, for remote control connections, is mounted in the control box of remote control models.
+To provide for remote control of starting and stopping, connect the START-STOP remote switch to this terminal block, Fig. 9.